andredosreis/wdd430-group-project-01/docs/meeting-w05.md

 ## Meeting Summary

+* Challenge: Expand the GitHub board to 10 + granular tasks and migrate code styling from Tailwind v4 (beta) to the stable v3 while keeping development uninterrupted.

+* Success: Deployed the /customers route with a searchable list (mock data) and restored full Tailwind styling after downgrading to v3.

+* Insight: Maintaining a stable toolchain (Tailwind v3) saved hours of troubleshooting and let us focus on feature delivery.

 * **Challenge:** Expand the GitHub board to 10 + granular tasks and migrate code styling from Tailwind v4 (beta) to the stable v3 while keeping development uninterrupted.
 * **Success:** Deployed the `/customers` route with a searchable list (mock data) and restored full Tailwind styling after downgrading to v3.
 * **Insight:** Maintaining a stable toolchain (Tailwind v3) saved hours of troubleshooting and let us focus on feature delivery.